Written by Jennie LaForge, Registrar and Collections Specialist at Florida Maritime Museum

 In recent decades, bay scallop populations in the Gulf have decreased dramatically.
 Habitat loss, deteriorating water quality, and other environmental conditions are the primary factors that have played a role in their decline.
 The seagrass beds that serve as habitat for the bay scallops have suffered great losses.
 In Tampa Bay, about 80% of seagrass beds have been lost to dredge-and-fill operations, causeway construction, and human population growth.

-Bay scallops require water salinity above 20%, which can be reduced after storms or hurricanes, affecting their ability to reproduce.
+Bay scallops require high water salinity, which can be reduced after storms or hurricanes, affecting their ability to reproduce.
 Red tide is known to negatively affect bay scallop populations as well.
 As populations are diminished, scallops become incapable of producing enough larvae to sustain the spawning process and their numbers are decreased further.

 Before the slump in population, there was a long history of bay scallop harvest in Florida, dating to at least 900 AD.
 Commercial fisheries peaked in production between the 1920s and 1940s.
 By the 1970s, scallop populations were on the decline, but it wasn’t until 1985 that the first regulations were introduced to help prevent overfishing.
 An annual statewide closed season was established, with limits on the amount of scallops that could be taken in.
 These restrictions were tightened in 1994, when commercial harvest and sale of Florida bay scallops was banned completely.
 Today, only recreational bay scallop harvest is permitted during a set season.